lindelind/lindelind/README.md

 ## ✨ About Me

 Hi!
 I'm Alinde, a fullstack developer who enjoys untangling code messes, making tech more fun, and creating intuitive, user-friendly experiences.
 I believe great design isn’t just about looks—it’s about making apps that feel effortless to use.
-Right now, I'm interning at BabyJourney, a parenting and pregnancy app, where I focus on building solutions that simplify life for parents.
+Right now, I'm interning at BabyJourney, a parenting and pregnancy app.

 ## 📝 Projects